 On July 1 of each year, all endowed funds are charged a 1.65 percent fee that is based on a 20-quarter rolling average of the market value.

-The WSU Foundation assesses a 5 percent liquidation fee on estate gifts.
+The WSU Foundation assesses a 5 percent liquidation fee on estate gifts as they are received.

-A one-time fee of 5 percent is assessed on capital building and capital equipment gifts.
-A one-time fee of 5 percent also is assessed on all incoming gifts, including endowments.
+A one-time fee of 5 percent is assessed on all incoming gifts, including endowments.
 For example, for a gift of $1,000, $50 goes to the WSU Foundation for operating costs and $950 goes to the purpose designated by the donor.
 Using this same example, if the donor wanted the full $1,000 to go to the designated purpose, he/she could donate an additional $50 (in addition to the $1,000) to cover the 5 percent fee.

 A volunteer board of directors governs the Foundation.
 Currently, we have 19 voting members who meet three times a year.
 Members are elected and authorized to act on behalf of the National Advisory Council, a group of about 110 alumni and friends who promote Wichita State University and help guide the work of the WSU Foundation.